equinor/radix-cicd-canary/README.md

 ## How-to debug

 The tests can be run locally for debugging purpose, but it will still run against an existing cluster.
-A config map named `radix-cicd-canary-golang` should be created in the cluster.
+A config map named `radix-cicd-canary` should be created in the cluster.
 The format of the config map can be found at `charts/templates/config.yaml`.

 ### Entire application